-Other Operating Expenses. i-STT's other operating expenses decreased to \$221,000 for the six months ended June 30, 2002 from \$2.2 million for the six months ended June 30, 2001.
-Other operating expenses in the six months ended June 30, 2001 include an impairment provision for the Hong Kong operations of \$2.0 million. i-STT commenced discussions about the possibility of discontinuing Hong Kong operations in the second quarter of 2001.
-The Hong Kong operations subsequently were discontinued in September 2001.
+Other Operating Expenses. i-STT's other operating expenses increased to \$221,000 for the six months ended June 30, 2002 from \$195,000 for the six months ended June 30, 2001.
 Other operating expenses during both periods also included the corporate management fees charged by Singapore Technologies Pte Ltd. Although these management fees have been accrued as of June 30, 2002, upon completion of the combination, the payment of the management fees will be waived for the year ended December 31, 2002.
 Also included in the other operating expenses for the six months ended June 30, 2002 was a one-time payment of \$128,000 for a staff reduction that occurred in May 2002.

 Other Income.
-Other income of \$220,000 during the six months ended June 30, 2002 and \$40,000 during the six months ended June 30, 2001 was attributable in both periods to foreign currency transaction and translation differences from Thai Baht to Singapore dollars resulting from expansion of operations at i-STT's Bangkok WEBCentre location.
+Other income of \$220,000 during the six months ended June 30, 2002 and \$40,000 during the six months ended June 30, 2001 was attributable in both periods to foreign currency conversion differences.
 In addition, during the six months ended June 30, 2002, i-STT received other income from the sub rental of its leased space in Shanghai, China. i-STT has subleased its leased space in Shanghai, until such time as management decides to commence operations at such location.